sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 1. Design the locked case.
 2. Check it for consistency, fairness, clean content, and guardrails.
-3. Produce the three requested outputs:
+3. Produce the four requested outputs:
    - `case-###-title-master.md`
    - `case-###-title-copy-paste.txt`
    - `case-###-title-social.md`
+   - `case-###-title-promo-images.md`

 Do not begin the player-facing mystery unless the creator specifically asks to play-test it.

 When generating the public `.txt` file, make sure it behaves like a ready-to-run game prompt, not like a creator template or reference document.
+It should use authoritative text reference tables for characters and locations instead of in-game generated images.